ardikabs/helm-charts/charts/common-app/README.md

 ## Additional Information

 * We highly encourage to define the `commands` and `args` for the application container explicitly.
 This recommendation holds true even if you plan to rely on the `CMD` or `ENTRYPOINT` instruction that you've previously specified in your Dockerfile.
 * For stateless application, this chart is designed to cater to the canary deployment model.
 Within this chart, we denote this model as the deployment *"channel"*.
-The supported channels are `stable` and `canary`.
+The supported channels are `none`, `stable`, and `canary`.
 Under the `stable` channel, the release will introduce two distinct kinds of Kubernetes Services.
 The first type is a generic service, linked to the Pod containing the `app.kubernetes.io/name` label.
 The second type, suffixed with channel type, corresponds to the Kubernetes Service associated with the channel's Pod through the `app.kubernetes.io/channel` label.
 Conversely, in the `canary` channel, only the "channel-suffixed" Kubernetes Service is introduced.
   > For instance, consider a release named `podinfo` deployed under the `stable` channel within the `foo` namespace.
 The release will be accessible via both `podinfo.foo.svc.cluster.local` (generic) and `podinfo-stable.foo.svc.cluster.local` (stable channel).
 Once the `podinfo` release also enable `canary` deployment, the access would also extend for specific channel access in this case `podinfo-canary.foo.svc.cluster.local` (canary channel).
 As a result, the release will have three kinds of accessible endpoint, a generic endpoint that can access both channels, a stable endpoint, and a canary endpoint.
 * Once a release deployed as canary deployment, some of feature is disabled, such as Ingress, HPA, and Pod Disruption Budget.
+* While for `none` deployment channel, it will create as it is without honoring the others deployment channel setup.

 **Homepage:** <https://github.com/ardikabs/helm-charts>